milanbargiel/timesales/README.md

 - This is a git repository for the source code of Timesales Ltd.
 - For ⏳ installation instructions go to the readmes of the component's subfolders
 - Pushes to the `main` branch of this repository will:
   - automatically be deployed to the frontend at CDN netlify https://www.timesales.ltd/
   - changes in the strapi-cms will automatically be deployed to the virtual linux server at strato https://xyz.timesales.ltd
 - The order backend can be accessed at https://xyz.timesales.ltd/admin

 ##### Local development

-- Run the frontend Nuxt app with `yarn dev`
+- Run the frontend Nuxt app in `/app` with `yarn dev`
-- Run the Strapi backend with `yarn develop`
+- Run the Strapi backend in `/cms` with `yarn develop`
 - Run the Stripe CLI tool to redirect orders to the local webhook with `stripe listen --forward-to localhost:1337/orders`

 ##### Installation for local dev